Fried Polenta Recipe – How to Make Fried Polenta

 In 1984 somebody set a fireplace to the door of his flat inside the Ruchazie Housing Estate.

 Whether the arson assault turned into an try and frighten Mr. Doyle is unknown.
 But the result turned devastating.
+Of the nine human beings in the flat,

-Of the nine human beings in the flat, the handiest three escaped.
+the handiest three escaped.
 Mr. Doyle died inside the hearth, as did his brothers, 23 and 14, his father, 53, his sister, 25, and her son, 18 months.
+It became the deadliest act of mass murder in Scotland until the Dunblane massacre 1996.
+The public had been rightly outraged, and the local police had been under pressure to find the culprits.

 The arrests